slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 We're all in sales.
 You're in sales anytime you interact with anybody.

-Sales used to be about information asymmetry but times are changing.<br>
+Sales used to be about information asymmetry but times are changing.
 Now it's mostly [applied persuasion](#on-charming) and keeping relationships.

 > *'To sell is to deal with objections.'*